WGLab/Workshop_Annotation/README.md

 ## MacOS
 Since MacOS has built-in terminal and Linux-like enrivonment for executing command-line software tools, in general you do not need any specific set up.
 However, you may want to install [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html) to help manage dependencies and the computing environment.
+Basically you first download the Miniconda installer for macOS, then run `bash Miniconda3-latest-MacOSX-x86_64.sh`.

 # Installation of software tools and data sets